The failure mode

-A Storybook interaction test for ThemeToggle asserted the active button had a specific background class:
+A Storybook interaction test for ThemeToggle asserted that the active button carried a specific background class:

-await expect(lightButton).toHaveClass('bg-surface');It passed.
-Then I updated the design tokens. bg-surface became bg-surface-primary.
-The component worked perfectly.
-The test failed.
-The assertion was testing an implementation detail, not the behavior users interact with.
+await expect(lightButton).toHaveClass('bg-surface');It passed, and then I updated the design tokens and bg-surface became bg-surface-primary.
+The component still worked perfectly, but the test failed, because the assertion was checking an implementation detail rather than the behavior anyone actually interacts with.

-This pattern was scattered across the component library: toHaveClass('opacity-0') on hidden tooltips, toHaveClass('bg-surface') on active themes, .tagName checks on breadcrumb items.
+This pattern was scattered all over the component library: toHaveClass('opacity-0') on hidden tooltips, toHaveClass('bg-surface') on active themes, .tagName checks on breadcrumb items.
 Every Tailwind refactor risked breaking tests that had nothing to do with the change.

-I codified six rules for interaction tests and applied them across the library in one pass.
-The rules target the gap between what a test checks and what a user experiences.
+So I wrote down six rules for interaction tests and applied them across the library in one pass.
+They all target the same gap: the space between what a test checks and what a user actually experiences.

 1. Query by role first

-getByRole('button', { name: 'Label' }) over getByText('Label') for interactive elements. getByText is for non-interactive content: headings, paragraphs, empty-state messages.
-The distinction matters because role queries verify the element is interactive, not just visible.
+Reach for getByRole('button', { name: 'Label' }) over getByText('Label') on interactive elements; getByText is for non-interactive content like headings, paragraphs, and empty-state messages.
+The distinction matters because a role query verifies the element is interactive, not just visible.

 2. Always waitFor after state changes

-Any userEvent that triggers React state needs waitFor on subsequent assertions.
-Without it, the test reads stale DOM.
-This is the most common source of CI flakes in Storybook interaction tests.
+Any userEvent that triggers React state needs a waitFor on the assertions that follow it, or the test reads stale DOM.
+This is the single most common source of CI flakes in Storybook interaction tests.

 await userEvent.click(button);